Unknotting number is not additive under connected sum: Proofs of Theorem and Corollaries and

 and changing the sign of the entry at index 4 yields the DT code

 which belongs to the knot $7_1$.
 As a result, an unknotting sequence for $7_1$ (with $3$ crossing changes) can be augmented with this crossing change to yield an unknotting sequence for $10_{139}$ with $4$ crossing changes, that is, a minimal unknotting sequence.
-Consequently, $10_{139}$ can play the role of $L_1$ (and $L_2$) in the above discussion, yielding:
+Consequently, $T(2,7)$ is Gordian adjacent to $10_{139}$, yielding:

 \begin{corollary} $u(7_1\#\overline{10_{139}})<u(7_1)+u(10_{139})$ and $u(10_{139}\#\overline{10_{139}})<u(10_{139})+u(10_{139})$ . \end{corollary}